D-Oh Grand Prix: History

 After the first edition was held in January 2018, the second edition had to be held in December 2018 while retaining the name "D-Oh Grand Prix 2019".
 This offset between the tournament title and the year it was actually held persisted until 2021 where the tournament (held between November and December 2021) was entitled "D-Oh Grand Prix 2021 II".

-Though DDT also runs the annual King of DDT Tournament, the D-Oh Grand Prix is different in that it is round-robin, whereas the King of DDT is a single-elimination tournament.
-Like the King of DDT however, the winner of the tournament receives a shot at the KO-D Openweight Championship.

 Shuji Ishikawa is the inaugural winner of the tournament; Konosuke Takeshita is the only two-time winner.